 The concerned departments may conduct two tests, one at the end of first year and the other in the third quarter of the second year.
-The tests may include written papers, practicals/clinicals and viva voce.
+The tests may include written papers, practical/clinical and viva voce.

-Log Book- Every candidate shall maintain a log book to record his/her participation in the training programmes conducted by the department such as journal reviews, seminars,etc. Special mention may be made of the presentations by the candidate as well as details of clinical or laboratory procedures, if any conducted by the candidate.
+Log Book- Every candidate shall maintain a log book to record his/her participation in the training programmes conducted by the department such as journal reviews, seminars, etc. Special mention may be made of the presentations by the candidate as well vi) Records:

+As details of clinical or laboratory procedures, if any conducted by the candidate.